Personal information is data that can be used to uniquely identify or contact a specific individual.

 Some parts of our website, such as our blog or forums, may allow you to post personal information, such as your name or email address.
 This information is publicly accessible and can be read, collected, and processed by anyone.
 So please take care when using these features.

-We do not knowingly collect personal information from children under 13.
-If we learn that we have collected personal information from a child under 13, we will promptly delete this information.
-Parents or guardians can contact us at firstname.lastname@example.org.
+We do not knowingly collect personal information from children under 16, or equivalent minimum age in the relevant jurisdiction, unless their parent provided verifiable consent.
+If we learn that we have collected personal information from a child under 16, or equivalent minimum age in the relevant jurisdiction, without consent of their parent, we will take steps to delete this information as soon as possible.
+Parents or guardians can contact us.